-Soft Tissue Injuries in a Car Accident
+Soft Tissue Injuries experienced in a Houston Car Accident

 Car accidents can result in horrific injuries.
 Broken bones, burns, and lacerations not only cause substantial pain and suffering, but may leave you harmed financially due to large medical bills and missed time from work.
 Like many visible bodily injuries, soft tissue damage such as neck sprains or spinal cord injuries can also cause significant pain and require medical attention.
 Unlike cuts and broken bones, however, soft tissue injuries are often treated with more skepticism.